Frequently asked questions on country-by-country reporting

-Companies have flexibility in determining the source of the information as well as reporting standards used as long as it remains consistent from year to year.
+Companies have flexibility in determining the source of the information and reporting standards used as long as they remain consistent from year to year.

-Reconciliations are generally not required under current guidance; however, reconciliations are recommended to ensure accuracy of information reported as well as to provide a trail for future audits.
+Reconciliations are generally not required under current guidance; however, reconciliations are recommended to ensure accuracy of information reported and to provide a trail for future audits.
 A best practice would be to reconcile audited financial statements, statutory reporting and local tax returns to the CbC report.

 Yes, the reporting MNE has discretion as to the source of the data, but the OECD guidelines require consistency from year to year and across jurisdictions.
 The U.S. regulations do not contain a consistency requirement.

 A transfer pricing analysis is not required in order to complete the CbC report.
-However, some countries may independently require a master file and local file to be prepared.
-Any MNE that has significant or high-risk intercompany cross-border transactions should consider completing or updating transfer pricing documentation.
+However, some countries may independently require a master file and local file be prepared.
+Any MNE with significant or high-risk intercompany cross-border transactions should consider completing or updating transfer pricing documentation.

 Amounts should be reported in the functional currency of the reporting MNE.
-The U.S. regulations state that U.S. reporting must occur in U.S. dollars and an exchange rate that is not in accordance with U.S. GAAP must be disclosed.
+The U.S. regulations state U.S. reporting must occur in U.S. dollars, and an exchange rate not in accordance with U.S. GAAP must be disclosed.

-Reporting is required based on a tax jurisdiction basis.
+Reporting is required on a tax jurisdiction basis.

-Both the OECD guidelines and the U.S. regulations include sales of inventory and properties, services, royalties, interest, premiums and other amounts derived from transactions with related or unrelated parties.
+The OECD guidelines and the U.S. regulations include iin revenue sales of inventory and properties, services, royalties, interest, premiums, and other amounts derived from transactions with related or unrelated parties.
 This does not include dividends in certain situations.

-Yes, both the OECD guidelines and U.S. regulations include withholding taxes paid by other entities with respect to payment to each entity.
+Yes, the OECD guidelines and U.S. regulations require reporting of withholding taxes paid.

 No, the OECD and U.S. regulations include only current amounts.

-Generally, under the OECD guidelines and U.S. regulations, the stated capital of a permanent establishment should be reported by the legal entity of which it is a permanent establishment.
+Generally, under the OECD guidelines and U.S. regulations, the stated capital of a permanent establishment should be reported by the legal entity that owns the permanent establishment.

-Generally, under the OECD guidance and U.S. regulations, the accumulated earnings of a permanent establishment should be reported by the legal entity of which it is a permanent establishment.
+Generally, under the OECD guidance and U.S. regulations, the accumulated earnings of a permanent establishment should be reported by the legal entity that owns the permanent establishment.